- Checkmarx Documentation

 To edit the result predicate for multiple vulnerabilities:

-In the Vulnerabilities table, select the checkbox next to each vulnerability for which you would like to make the changes.
+1. In the Vulnerabilities table, select the checkbox next to each vulnerability you want to change.

 Note